Status of Gibraltar

 Gibraltar, a British Overseas Territory, located at the southern tip of the Iberian Peninsula, is the subject of a territorial claim by Spain.
 It was captured in 1704 during the War of the Spanish Succession (1701–1714).
 The Spanish Crown formally ceded the territory in perpetuity to the British Crown in 1713, under Article X of the Treaty of Utrecht.
 Spain later attempted to recapture the territory during the thirteenth siege (1727) and the Great Siege (1779–1783).
 British sovereignty over Gibraltar was confirmed in later treaties signed in Seville (1729) and the Treaty of Paris (1783).

-Reclamation of the territory became government policy under the regime of the dictator Francisco Franco and has remained in place under successive governments following the Spanish transition to democracy.
+Reclamation of the territory became government policy under the dictatorial regime of Francisco Franco, and this policy has remained in place under successive governments following the Spanish transition to democracy.
 The Gibraltarians themselves reject any such claim and no political party or pressure group in Gibraltar supports union with Spain.
 In a referendum in 2002 the people of Gibraltar rejected a joint sovereignty proposal on which Spain and the United Kingdom were said to have reached "broad agreement".
-The British Government now refuses to discuss sovereignty without the consent of the Gibraltarians.
+The British Government now refuses to discuss sovereignty without the consent of the Gibraltarians, whereas Spain insists on a bilateral agreement with the UK over sovereignty.

 In 2000, a political declaration of unity was signed by the members of the Gibraltar Parliament; according to the Gibraltar government, "In essence the declaration stated that the people of Gibraltar will never compromise, give up or trade their sovereignty or their right to self-determination; that Gibraltar wants good, neighbourly, European relations with Spain; and that Gibraltar belongs to the people of Gibraltar and is neither Spain's to claim nor Britain's to give away."

-Spain insists on a bilateral agreement with the UK over sovereignty, whereas the UK will only discuss sovereignty if Gibraltar is included in the discussions.

 The United Nations understanding of the positions of each party is set out in their 2016 report.
 The UN currently lists Gibraltar as a Non-Self-Governing Territory.